 Access Token Management

 Access tokens are the primary mechanism for authenticating with the JFrog Platform.
-The JFrog CLI lets you create scoped, time-limited tokens directly from the command line β no UI required.
+The JFrog CLI lets you create scoped, time-limited tokens directly from the command line, so you don't need the UI.

 Prerequisite